vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 **Hint** - take a look at how `EmbeddedIdentityStore` is implemented.

 ### IdentityDetails
-This is used when you wish to add custom details about authenticated user, primarily when overrding `IdentityStore#getIdentity` method.
+This is used when you wish to add custom details about authenticated user, primarily when overriding `IdentityStore#getIdentity` method.
 This is not a mandatory SPI and is more of a declarative way of providing user details.

 To create a custom identity details provider implement `hr.yeti.rudimentary.security.spi.IdentityDetails` interface.